Eashwar93/coral_edgetpu_video_inference/README.md

 $ bash scripts/pose_estimation/pose_cpu_353x481.sh
 ```
 ## Preview
-I apprently mdae use of Coral USB Accelerator and below are the results for your reference.
+I apprently made use of Coral USB Accelerator and below are the results for your reference.
 Click [here](https://github.com/Eashwar93/coral_edgetpu_video_inference/tree/master/gifs) to see the GIF Demos.

 ## Credits